Clodus-NT/simple-games/README.md

 I built this website with the goal of practicing and gaining a better understanding of React hooks.
 Styling is minimal as the purpose is not to make the most pleasing site to the eyes, but rather to gain experience.

 ## Contents:
-There are seven simple games including:
+There are seven simple games included:
 * Rock-Paper-Scissors
 * Memory Match
 * Whac-A-Mole